 - High energy output

-If the student is in significant distress but not in a life-threatening situation, call 773.508.2530 for assistance and ask to speak with the Wellness Center's on-call mental health professional.
+If the student is in significant distress but not in a life-threatening situation, call 773.508.2530 and press option 3 for assistance and ask to speak with the Wellness Center's on-call mental health professional.
 Please leave a phone number where you maybe reached and the on-call mental health professional will call it as soon as possible.